Learn

 dollar sign icon

 Just because you make a deposit to your bank account doesn't mean that money is instantly available.
 That's because the bank needs to verify that the deposit is legitimate.
-Therefore, the bank may place a hold on your money while they wait for the issuing bank to send the money to them.
+That's why the bank may place a hold on your money while they wait for the issuing bank to send the money to them.

 In an article for The Balance, Certified Financial Planner Justin Pritchard outlines typical funds availability policies.1